andrikpowell/nyan-launcher/README.md

 ## Key Features

 - Basic launcher operations
-- Special support for dsda-doom specific features
+- Special support for Nyan Doom specific features
 - Customizable toggles for quick switching parameters
-- Auto-updating dsda-doom
+- Auto-updating Nyan Doom
 - Ability to read the footer of demos and auto-loading the needed pwads
 - Built in console, removing the need of showing an ugly CMD/Terminal window
 - Endoom support